 How Do I Get This Code From Hostwinds?

-If you registered your domain with Hostwinds, these steps will show you how to get your EPP code.
+If you registered your domain with Hostwinds, these steps would show you how to get your EPP code.

 Step 3: Next, check that the domain is unlocked.
 Trying to transfer a domain that is locked will fail.
 To unlock the domain, click the Registrar Lock option, then disable the Lock.

 Step 4: You should then receive the EPP code in your email.
-You would then take this code to the registrar you are moving the domain to, and
+You would then take this code to the registrar you are moving the domain to